Hiring in 2022? Partner with a Staffing Agency if…

 If you’re planning to hire this year, chances are you’re going to have to to work harder to be successful today than in the past.
 The good news is that help is available.
 You should consider partnering with a staffing agency if:

 Your organization does not have a dedicated recruitment team

 Even in the best of circumstances making a good, lasting hire takes a lot of time, effort and money.
 Staffing agencies have the resources, experience and personnel to ease the hiring burden.
-While it’s true that we’re all seeing challenges (our time-to-hire has gone up, too), at the end of the day sourcing, recruiting, and staffing good people is what we are focused on one hundred percent of the time – and we’re good at it!
+While it’s true that we’re all facing challenges, at the end of the day sourcing, recruiting, and staffing good people is what we are focused on one hundred percent of the time – and we’re good at it!
 An effective staffing partner will lower your hiring costs and reduce time-to-fill, while bringing in high-quality employees.

 Your HR team is filling multiple open roles on an ongoing basis